ECS189E/project-f19-aggieagenda/Milestone1.md

 Planning to use Segue to Navigate between different View Controllers.

-### List of week long takes and timeline:
+### List of week long tasks and timeline:

-Planning to finish each different ViewControllers by weekly basis
+Nov.15: Finalize the UI (As a group).

+Nov.18: Login View Controller (Youyuan), SignIn View Controller (Zhiwei), Sign Up View Controller (Yubing).

+Nov.20: Calendar View Controller (As a group).

+Nov.25: AddEvent View Controller (Youyuan, Zhiwei) WriteNoteViewController (Yubing).

 ### Test plan:

 Planing to ask friends in class to test program after finish each viewController since each part of the viewController has different functionality.
 By given them a satisfaction scale to try to meet the needs of the users for UI design and functionality.

-For example, the question could be how you will rate the design of the login from 0 - 5.
+Potential questions for users:

+1. How easy was it to signup and sign in?
+2. How easy was it to add a new event?
+3. Does the screen look clear enough to display important information?